Off Marion Creek FSR by Highway 4,

 our video of the mini-dam.

-16. Creek crossing just below the dam.
+16. A creek crossing just below the dam.
 Wading might be necessary in high

 Jack's Peak Trail Creek Crossing below the Mini-Dam